yigitcicek/resume-cv-info/README.md

-# Greetings! 🤓
+# !!
+Greetings 🤓

-First of all thank you for taking an interest in my resume and projects.
+First of all, thank you for taking an interest in my resume and projects.

 This page will direct you to different projects in my Github profile.
-If you get lost please turn back to this page :)
+If you get lost please return to this page :D It is a work in progress, so you may see some things added/refined in the future.

 ### Table of Contents 📚